-The book meticulously covers the forms of protection used within a PV array, the method of determining whether fault current protection is required and the sizing of fault current protection.
+The book also covers the forms of protection used within a PV array, the method of determining whether fault current protection is required and the sizing of fault current protection.
 Similarly, sizing and selection of DC and AC cabling is also explained, with several working examples.

-In evaluating the energy yield and performance ratio of a PV system, it is important to consider losses from various different factors, including temperature, soiling, shading, manufacturer’s tolerance, voltage drop through AC and DC cabling, inverter, tilt and orientation of the solar modules.
+For evaluating the energy yield and performance ratio of a PV system, it is important to consider losses from various different factors, including temperature, soiling, shading, manufacturer’s tolerance, voltage drop through AC and DC cabling, inverter, tilt and orientation of the solar modules.

 Furthermore, steps and proper methods are provided for successful and accurate installation of the PV solar system and various steps for commissioning the system.

 Every system needs maintenance and sometimes troubleshooting in case low energy yield or less generation, therefore procedures for temporary shutting down, safely working, and minimizing the risk factors are provided to ensure risk less maintenance and troubleshooting of the solar PV system